Jane Russell: Personal life

-In the film Philomena (2013), Russell's photograph appears on a wall; a character states that Russell bought a child for £1000 from the tainted Sean Ross Abbey in Ireland featured in this true-life film, but this claim is countered in at least one recent British report, which states that in the mid-1950s, Russell and her husband "rather informally adopted a son from a woman living in London, but originating in Derry, Northern Ireland.
+In the film Philomena (2013), Russell's photograph appears on a wall; a character states that Russell bought a child for £1,000 from the tainted Sean Ross Abbey in Ireland featured in this true-life film; but this claim is countered in at least one recent British report, which states that in the mid-1950s, Russell and her husband "rather informally adopted a son from a woman living in London, but originating in Derry, Northern Ireland.
 There was a major scandal and a court case, after which Russell was allowed to formalise the adoption."

-Marilyn Monroe once said, "Jane tried to convert me (to religion), and I tried to introduce her to Freud".
-Russell had tried to take her to a bible study for Hollywood stars.
-In an interview, Russell later said "I certainly wasn't trying to convert her to religion because I don't like religion", denoting that she didn't consider Christianity "a religion".
-Russell appeared occasionally on the Praise the Lord program on the Trinity Broadcasting Network, a Christian television channel based in Costa Mesa, California.
+Russell was a devout Christian.
+At the height of her career, Russell started the "Hollywood Christian Group", a weekly Bible study at her home which was attended by many of the leading names in the film industry.
+Russell tried to invite Marilyn Monroe to join, but she declined.
+Monroe once said, "Jane tried to convert me [to Christianity], and I tried to introduce her to Freud."
+In an interview, Russell later said "I certainly wasn't trying to convert her to religion because I don't like religion", noting that she didn't consider Christianity "a religion".
+Russell appeared occasionally on the Praise the Lord television program on the Trinity Broadcasting Network, a Christian television channel based in Tustin, California.

 Russell was a prominent supporter of the Republican Party, and attended Dwight D. Eisenhower's inauguration, along with such other notables from Hollywood as Lou Costello, Dick Powell, June Allyson, Hugh O'Brian, Anita Louise and Louella Parsons.
-She was a recovering alcoholic who had gone into rehab at age 79, and described herself in a 2003 interview, saying, "These days, I am a teetotal, mean-spirited, right-wing, narrow-minded, conservative Christian bigot, but not a racist."
+She was a recovering alcoholic who went into rehab at age 79, and described herself in a 2003 interview, saying, "These days, I am a teetotal, mean-spirited, right-wing, narrow-minded, conservative Christian bigot, but not a racist."

+Death

 Russell resided in the Santa Maria Valley along the Central Coast of California.
-She died at her home in 507 Boscoe Ct, Santa Maria. of a respiratory-related illness on February 28, 2011.
+She died at her home in Santa Maria of a respiratory-related illness on February 28, 2011.
 Her funeral was held on March 12, 2011, at Pacific Christian Church, Santa Maria.
+Russell was survived by her three children, eight grandchildren, and 10 great-grandchildren.